- Monolithic systems and

-1) Membrane permeation-controlled system in which the drug permeation is controlled by a polymeric membrane.
+- Membrane permeation-controlled system in which the drug permeation is controlled by a polymeric membrane.
 Transderm-Scop (scopolamine;Ciba-Geigy)

-2) Adhesive dispersion-type system is similar to the foregoing but lacks the polymer membrane, instead the drug is dispersed into an adhesive polymer.
+- Adhesive dispersion-type system is similar to the foregoing but lacks the polymer membrane, instead the drug is dispersed into an adhesive polymer.
 Deponit (nitroglycerin; Wyeth)

-3) Matrix diffusion-controlled system in which the drug is homogeneously dispersed in a hydrophilic polymer, diffusion from the matrix controls release rate.
+- Matrix diffusion-controlled system in which the drug is homogeneously dispersed in a hydrophilic polymer, diffusion from the matrix controls release rate.
 Nitrodur (nitroglycerin; Key)

-4) Microreservoir dissolution-controlled system in which microscopic spheres of drug reservoir are dispersed in a polymer matrix.
+- Microreservoir dissolution-controlled system in which microscopic spheres of drug reservoir are dispersed in a polymer matrix.
 Nitrodisc (nitroglycerin; Searle)

 The pores of the rate-controlling membrane are filled with a fluid that is highly permeable to scopolamine.
 This allows delivery of the drug to be controlled by diffusion through the device and skin.
 Control is achieved because, at equibrium, the membrane is rate limiting for drug permeation.
 To initiate an immediate effect, a priming dose is contained in a gel on the membrane side of the device.

 Oral administration has the disadvantage that large fractions of the dose are lost to first-pass metabolism in the liver.
 Topical ointments have long been used for prophylactic treatment of angina, but their duration is only 4-8 hr and, in addition, are not aesthetically acceptable.
-The trandermal nitroglycerin devices employ a variety of systems to provide 24 hr delivery.
+The transdermal nitroglycerin devices employ a variety of systems to provide 24 hr delivery.